U-6024/R-3608 US 401-NC 39 - Louisburg

 (N.C.
 State final report to NCDOT in 2010)

 15% Reduction in crashes at signalized RCI intersections, compared to conventional intersections

 (Federal Highway Administration report, Nov.
 2017)

-For more information about RCI please visit the following weblink:
+For more information about RCIs and how they function, please visit the following weblink:

 A roundabout is easy to drive through once you understand how it works.
 As you approach it, you’ll see a yellow “roundabout ahead” sign, indicating you should slow down.